oarabiledev/innerscope/docs/+GET_STARTED.md

 # ```Getting Started With InnerScope.js```

-InnerScope is not a framework but a library that allows you to create intercative interfaces, it can be compared to jQuery and extensible with plugins.
+InnerScope is not a framework but a library that allows you to create intercative interfaces with less html and just beatiful js, it can be compared to jQuery and extensible with plugins.

-InnerScope is inspired by my former projects such as squidBASE The architecture of InnerScope is a minimal js file that provides functions and classes that can be extended to create ui, and provide a better and easier solution to React / Vue & Svelte.
+The architecture of InnerScope is a minimal js file that provides functions and classes that can be extended to create ui, and provide a better and easier solution to React / Vue & Svelte.